gpdoud/sort-pipe/README.md

-# sort & sortDesc pipes for Angular
+# *sort* pipe for Angular

-The pipes **sort** and **sortDesc** are pipes in Angular 5 built to sort arrays of objects and replace the depricated *orderBy* pipe that existed in previous versions of Angular.
+The pipe **sort** is an Angular pipe built to sort arrays of objects and replace the deprecated *orderBy* pipe that existed in previous versions of Angular.

 ## Format

 ```
-sort {:[key]}}
+sort {:key:{asc|desc}}}

-sortDesc {:[key]}}
+[key] : default value is 'name'

-[key] default value is 'name'
+asc | desc : sorts in ascending. default is 'asc'
 ```

-Because these pipes are designed to sort arrays of objects the key to sort is required.
+Because this pipe is designed to sort arrays of objects, the key to sort is required.
 The default value for the key is the 'name'.

 ## Example